Travel information to Sundsvall/ Selånger

 - Train: SJ (Swedish Rail) runs trains to Sundsvall and the journey takes 3.5 hours from Stockholm with their express train.

 - Bus: There are several bus companies to chose from, including Ybuss and Swebus.

-- Car: The simplest way to get to Sundsvall is via the E4 or E14.
+- Car: The most simple way to get to Sundsvall is via the E4 or E14.

 - Read about how to get to Selånger from Sundsvall here.

 - Airplane: Trondheim airport is located in Værnæs off the E6, 35 km north of central Trondheim.

 - Bus: You’ll find information at www.177nordtrondelag.no, www.nettbuss.no and www.en-tur.no